Mintbase/templates/coingecko-ai-plugin-advanced/README.md

 1. Fork the repository to your GitHub account.
 2. Sign up for a Vercel account if you haven't already.
-3. Click the "Deploy" button above or go to https://vercel.com/new.
+3. Click the "Deploy" button above or go to <https://vercel.com/new>.
 4. Select your forked repository.
 5. Configure the following environment variables:
    - `COINGECKO_API_KEY`: Your CoinGecko API key
 6. Click "Deploy" and wait for the build to complete.
+7. Deploy your Agent Plugin using `make-agent` with your Vercel deployment URL.
+For more instructions, see [make-agent Docs](https://docs.bitte.ai/agents/make-agent).

 Once deployed, you can access your CoinGecko-AI instance at the provided Vercel URL.
 You can customize the application by modifying the source code and pushing changes to your repository.
 Vercel will automatically redeploy your application with the latest changes.